Removable Liners for Chest Freezers: A Practical Guide

 3. RF welding.

+RF stands for Radio Freqeuncy.
 This is the gold standard in fluid containment.
-It uses electromagnetic energy to bond materials at the molecular level.
-The seams are as strong as the material itself, which is why it is used in products such as medical bags, inflatable boats, and high-end pool liners.
-The downside is that it only works on certain plastics (like PVC), and the equipment is highly specialized and expensive.
-Even the cheapest RF welders start in the thousands of dollars.
-The one I use for my custom liners is a $50,000 piece of equipment.
+It uses electromagnetic energy to bond materials at the molecular level, creating seams as strong- or stronger than- the material itself.
+It’s why RF welding is used in medical fluid bags, inflatable boats, and high-end pool liners.
+The downside is that it only works on specific plastics like PVC, and the equipment is highly specialized.
+Even entry-level RF welders start around $5,000.
+They have industrial electrical requirements and special training to operate.
+As a note: the machine used to make my custom liners costs $50,000.
 This is not a DIY tool.

 Four Steps to a DIY Form-Fitted Liner

-On paper, making your own liner looks simple.
-In reality, each step is much harder than it sounds:
+OOn paper, making your own liner looks straightforward.
+In practice, each step is harder than it sounds:

 1. Choosing the right material.
-It must be thick enough to be durable, thin enough to flex, and able to hold cold water.
-Remember the three levels of safety: potable water, pool/spa rated, or safe for aquatic life.
-For cold plunges, pool or spa grade is the minimum.
+It needs to be thick enough to be durable, flexible enough to install and remove, and rated for the right safety standard.
+For cold plunges, pool and spa grade is the minimum.
+Potable water rated or aquatic life safe are the higher tiers.

 3. Measuring the freezer.
-Freezers are not precise.
-I have seen up to 1.5-inch differences in the same model.
-Add to that the water weight, the movement of a person getting in and out, and the strain from equipment sitting on the liner.
-The liner needs to be loose enough to install easily and allow movement, yet snug enough to minimize folds, which can harbor bacteria and be difficult to clean.
+Chest freezers are not precision boxes.
+I’ve seen differences of up to 1.5 inches in the same model.
+Add water weight, the movement of someone getting in and out, and the stress from equipment sitting on the liner, and you need a liner that’s loose enough to install and flex, but fitted enough to minimize deep folds that can harbor bacteria and resist cleaning.

 4. Seaming.
-Dry-fit before joining.
+Dry-fit everything before joining.
 Tape and adhesives will almost always fail.
 Heat welding requires precision and the right equipment.
-RF welding requires specialized machinery.
+RF welding requires a $5,000 to $50,000 machine.
 Each path is more complicated than it looks.

-This is why nearly every DIY attempt I have seen has ended up leaking.
+This is why nearly every DIY attempt I’ve seen has ended up leaking.

 3. Stock Form-Fitted Liners